In the data grid, you can review how the current recipe applies to the individual columns in your sample.

 Tip: If the contents of a cell are too large for the display, you can click the Caret ( > ) icon to the right of the cell value in the data grid to display the entire contents of the cell.

 Add or Edit:

-- To add a selected suggestion card to your recipe, click Add.
+- To add a selected suggestion card to your recipe, select the card.
+Then, click Add.

 - To modify a suggested recipe step, select its suggestion card and click Edit.
 See Transform Builder.

 - To review details about an individual column, select Column Details from the column drop-down.
 See Column Details Panel.

 - To review details about a selection of columns, click the Column View icon in the Transformer bar.
 See Column Browser Panel.

 At the top of the data grid, you can use the toolbar to quickly build common transformations, filter the display, and other operations.
 See Transformer Toolbar.

 Below the data grid, you can review summary information about the data in your currently selected sample.

 Click the Eye icon to open the Visible Columns panel, where you can toggle the display of individual columns.
 For more information, see Visible Columns Panel.